-cess Factors Establishment of local partnerships and co-work between students, the community, and schools.
+inclusion.
+Innovation and Succes s Factors Identified strong points Establishment of local partnerships and co-work between students, the community, and schools.
 Participation of all the actors involved in the implementation of the project, both inside and outside school.
 Virtual Lab: intuitive way to explore the resources.
-(It is possible to leave feedback on the website, aimed at improving th resources).
-The creation of a Virtual Lab where users can access to the resource and interact one another.
-The engagement of local authorities in the process of social inclusion. a) The presence of a virtual forum, where people can initiate new discussions about a theme or enter in existing discussions. b)The SOCI@LL project was represented at the 13th annual International Conference on Education and New Learning Technologies (EDULEARN 2021).
-Being an online resource, it can be maintained and used over time.
-Creation of online toolkits/forum for users about a different thematic and ideally available worldwide.
+Lessons learned Evaluation (It is possible to leave feedback on the website, aimed at improving the resources).
+Opinion Innovation The creation of a Virtual Lab where users can access to the resources and interact one another.
+The engagement of local authorities in the process of social inclusion.
+Effectiveness a) The presence of a virtual forum, where people can initiate new discussions about a theme or enter in existing discussions. b)The SOCI@LL project was represented at the 13th annual

+International Conference on Education and New Learning Technologies (EDULEARN 2021).
+Sustainability Being an online resource, it can be maintained and used over time.
+Replicability Creation of online toolkits/forum for users about a different thematic and ideally available worldwide.
+Potential for learning or transfer for schools wanting to be more inclusive